We Not “Born For This”: Where Skinny Fabulous Went Wrong

 This is much bigger than a complaint.

-The trivialization of childhood sexual relations and celebration of sex between children as part of your sexual instincts are somethings that require to be called out.
+The trivialisation of childhood sexual relations and celebration of sex between children as part of your sexual instincts are somethings that need to be challenged.

 When there is an unclear distinction between sexual expressions and behaviours of children and adults, our children are unprotected.
-Furthermore, a child rights framework seeks to address the vulnerabilities of children in early sexual initiations and the subordination that disproportionately happens to girls in these relations.
+Furthermore, a child rights framework seeks to address the vulnerabilities of children by preventing harmful early sexual initiations.

-What do we gain by teaching boys they are essentially thusty?
+What do we gain by teaching boys they are essentially tusty/thusty from birth?

-The song draws on the memory of his childhood, “since I was in pampers”, and chronicles it to an ultimate transformation to his ideal self as the “big man toppa toppa”.
-As a man, we must call out these narratives and politics that shape our music and memories of culture because it teaches young boys that they are fundamentally dominant, hypersexual and part of sexual violence.
+As a man, we must call out these gendered narratives and politics that shape our music and memories of culture because it teaches young boys that they are fundamentally hypersexual, even as as children.

 Can Skinny Fabulous sing us a song that we were Born Equal and Safe?